Welcome to Edition 47 of Trust The Doc. Please visit and ‘like’ the Trust The Doc Facebook page and follow us on Twitter and Instagram.

 BATMstands for Boodas and the Mayne and they are an Electronic music duo from London.
 Their track Do your thing has the consistent beat of a club choon but mixes some unusual and exotic flavas to create something that nods both to Europe and to Latin America.
 Definitely one of the most original EDM tracks (if you can call it EDM) this month.

 Hailing from Hull Emma King has already had an amazing journey including to Nashville and back.
 When you hear her dynamic, beautifully edgy vocals on the epic Words I miss the most that will come as no surprise.
 Imagine Leann Rimes in a jam with Barbara Streisand refereed by Natalie Merchant and you might get somewhere close.
-This is epic Country-tined power balladry.
+This is epic Country-tinged power balladry.
 And amid the lush arrangement Emma’s voice soars and shines, showing off her full registral and dynamic ranges.
 Uplifting and highly accomplished.

 Epic & Cinematic